Gutzwiller-projected states for the $J_1$-$J_2$ Heisenberg model on the kagome lattice: achievements and pitfalls: Variational wave functions

-The parameters of $\hat{\mathcal{H}}_{\rm 0}$, i.e., the hopping terms $\chi_{ij}$ and the fictitious Zeeman field $h$, serve as variational parameters that can be optimized to minimize the energy~\footnote{An overall factor multiplying $\hat{\mathcal{H}}_{\rm 0}$ does not change the variational wave function.
-Therefore, without loss of generality, we keep the modulus of the first-neighbor hopping equal to $1$ during the optimization of the variational parameters.}.
-The unit vector $\mathbf{M}_i$, which determines the periodicity of the magnetic order, is taken to lie in the $XY$ plane.
-In particular, we set ${\mathbf{M}_i=[\cos(\mathbf{q}\cdot{\bf R}_i+\phi_i),\sin(\mathbf{q}\cdot{\bf R}_i+\phi_i),0]}$, where $\mathbf{q}$ is the pitch vector, ${\bf R}_i$ is the coordinate of the unit cell of site $i$, and $\phi_i$ is a sublattice-dependent angle.
 It is worth mentioning that the existence of magnetic long-range order is directly related to the presence of a finite parameter $h$ in the thermodynamic limit.
 Within magnetically ordered phases, the Jastrow factor of Eq.~\eqref{eqn:jastrow} plays an indispensable role by introducing transverse quantum spin fluctuations around the classical spin state~\cite{manousakis1991}.
-The pseudopotentials $u_{ij}$ are also optimized for all the independent distances, in order to minimize the variational energy.
+In contrast to the previous study~\cite{iqbal2015}, performed with two different {\it Ans\"atze} for magnetic and nonmagnetic states, the present choice, based upon the noninteracting Hamiltonian~\eqref{eqn:mf-mag} allows us to have a unique framework for these phases, also including VBC.